inducer/pycuda/doc/source/array.rst

   .. attribute :: dtype

-    The numpy :class:`numpy.dtype` of the items in the GPU array.
+    The :class:`numpy.dtype` of the items in the GPU array.

   .. attribute :: size